musicinmybrain/klusta/README.md

 **klusta** implements the following features:

 * **Kwik**: An HDF5-based file format that stores the results of a spike sorting session.
-* **Spike detection** (also known as SpikeDetekt): an algorithm designed for relatively large probes, based on a flood-fill algorithm in the adjacency graph formed by the recording sites in the probe.
+* **Spike detection** (also known as SpikeDetekt): an algorithm designed for probes containing tens of channels, based on a flood-fill algorithm in the adjacency graph formed by the recording sites in the probe.
 * **Automatic clustering** (also known as Masked KlustaKwik): an automatic clustering algorithm designed for high-dimensional structured datasets.

 ## GUI

-You will need a GUI to visualize the spike sorting results. **No GUI is included in this repository**.
+You will need a GUI to visualize the spike sorting results.

 We have developed two GUI programs:

 * [**KlustaViewa**](https://github.com/klusta-team/klustaviewa): scales up to 64 channels, well-tested by many users over the last few years.
+This will be installed if you follow the installation instructions below.
-* **phy KwikGUI**: scales to hundreds/thousands of channels, still experimental.
-We will add a link when this GUI is ready (later in 2016).
+* **phy KwikGUI**: newer project, scales to hundreds/thousands of channels, still experimental.
+We will add a link when this GUI is ready (probably April 2016).

 ## Technical details